mosra/m.css/doc/plugins/links.rst

         ('doxygen/stl.tag', 'https://en.cppreference.com/w/'),
         ('doxygen/corrade.tag', 'https://doc.magnum.graphics/corrade/', ['Corrade::']),
         ('doxygen/magnum.tag', 'https://doc.magnum.graphics/magnum/', ['Magnum::'])]

+For the Python doc theme, the configuration is the same.
+Tag file paths are relative to the configuration file location or to :py:`PATH`, if specified.

 Use the :rst:`:dox:` interpreted text role for linking to documented symbols.
 All link targets understood by Doxygen's ``@ref`` or ``@link`` commands are